DinoChiesa/Apigee-Java-GoogleUrlSigner/README.md

 This is just a sample.
 This signature is the right format, but won't be valid.
 That's because the bucket name and object name are fake, and the key used to sign is not registered with GCS.
-They bucket, object, and key are all sample data.
+The bucket, object, and key are all sample data.

 To actually produce a valid signed url, you need to invoke the callout with valid data for the bucket, object and key.
 If you have downloaded a service